Does our mission and method appeal to you? Then we want you as an Affiliate!

 - What you hope to gain from affiliation

-- We review your request, confirm your application and send you a request for your annual dues: $20 USD per School, paid annually.
-Fees go to maintenance of the website, digital and printed materials.
+- We review your request, confirm your application and send you a request for your annual dues: $30 USD per individual, $100 per School, paid annually.
+Fees go to maintenance of the website, and production of digital and printed materials.
 There are no paid positions within IAS.

 - If you have a one-on-one mentoring-style relationship with a school or instructor (similar to what we discuss on our pages) and are interested in a Mentored relationship with IAS, we ask that you contact them and tell them of your interest in IAS.

 You’ll have access to a number or private written documents and media files, a private forum, the chance to attend IAS-only training events, and the Society will oversee your progress, in keeping with our process of providing quality guidance, and to ensure interpretations and mechanics are compatible with our standards for interpretation and execution.

 The IAS is neither a “school” nor a “federation” in the strictest sense, but is rather more analogous to a trade guild: an association of craftsmen looking to refine and maintain a high standard in the practice of their craft.
 This sort of relationship exists on an individual teacher-student, with the specific goal of developing a qualified “next generation” of instructors to carry armizare forward.
 Therefore, beyond simple affiliation with the Society, members might seem: accreditation and mentoring.

 Accredited teachers are those who have gone through the Society’s certification process and currently hold the ranks of Provost or Magister.
 Schools run by these instructors are considered member bodies, but it is contingent upon the instructor’s rank and affiliation with the IAS.
 In other words, if you have joined a school led by an IAS instructor, then you are already a part of the organization!